 Davis designed, built the roads and dammed several of the springs leading into the valley.
 He named the largest springs, Crystal Lake, after his daughter.
-Davis established the Eureka Springs Sanitarium, a 19th century heath spa, at the east end of Crystal Lake.
+Davis established the Eureka Springs Sanitarium, a 19th century health spa, at the east end of Crystal Lake.
 He planned to connect the sanitarium to downtown Eureka Springs by electric trolley.
 Crystal Lake and the Sanitarium never reached it’s financial success and closed somewhere just past the turn of the century.

 Renamed Lake Lucerne

 In about 1920, Richard Thompson, president of the Crescent Women’s College, the first accredited women’s college in America, and member of the Sanitarium Society purchased a large portion of the original sanitarium.
 Crystal Lake was renamed Lake Lucerne, after the popular lake resort area in the Swiss Alps.
 Mr. Thompson was also an Arkansas state senator and founder of Ozarka Water Company.

 From 1920 until the late 1960’s, Lake Lucerne Resort flourished sporting the slogan “Coolest Spot in the Ozarks”.
 In the early days it was a summer long getaway for the wealthy and by the 50’s and 60’s became a wonderful spot for locals to escape the seasonal heat.
 It had the same feel of the camps of the Adirondacks and Berkshire resorts seen in the movie Dirty Dancing.